Skip to main content

 Tax residents in Spain with income from the United Kingdom

-(The content of this document is merely informative and has been prepared for informative purposes.
-For more information, please consult the Spanish British Convention on Personal Income Tax (IRPF) directly to avoid double taxation).
+(The content of this document is for informational purposes only and has been prepared for educational purposes only.
+For further information, please consult the Personal Income Tax Act and the Spanish-British Agreement to avoid double taxation.

 I.- Tax residence

-An individual is a resident in Spanish territory when any of the following circumstances occur:
+A natural person is resident in Spanish territory when any of the following circumstances occur:

 II.- Personal Income Tax